What is a Caregiver?

 After cancer treatment ends, there are many ways to support your loved one during survivorship.
 For example, you can:

-- Join them during follow-up appointments and scans.
+• Join them during follow-up appointments and offer emotional support.